iffy/generalconference/data/eng/1989-10/000-to-the-elderly-in-the-church/text.md

 May we suggest eight areas in which we can make the most of our senior years:

   1. Work in the temple and attend often.
 We who are older should use our energies not only to bless our predecessors, but to ensure that, insofar as possible, all of our posterity might receive the ordinances of exaltation in the temple.
 Work with your families; counsel with and pray for those who may yet be unwilling to prepare themselves.
 We urge all who can to attend the temple frequently and accept calls to serve in the temple when health and strength and distance will permit.
 We rely on you to help in temple service.
 With the increasing number of temples, we need more of our members to prepare themselves for this sweet service.
 Sister Benson and I are grateful that almost every week we can attend the temple together.
 What a blessing this has been in our lives!
   2. Collect and write family histories.
 We call on you to pursue vigorously the gathering and writing of personal and family histories.
 In so many instances, you alone have within you the history, the memory of loved ones, the dates and events.
 In some situations you are the family history.
 In few ways will your heritage be better preserved than by your collecting and writing your histories.
   3. Become involved in missionary service.
 We need increasing numbers of senior missionaries in missionary service.
 Where health and means make it possible, we call upon hundreds more of our couples to set their lives and affairs in order and to go on missions.
 How we need you in the mission field!
 You are able to perform missionary service in ways that our younger missionaries cannot.
 I'm grateful that two of my own widowed sisters were able to serve as missionary companions together in England.
-They were sixty-eight and seventy- three years of age when they were called, and they both had a marvelous experience.
+They were sixty-eight and seventy-three years of age when they were called, and they both had a marvelous experience.
 What an example and a blessing it is to a family's posterity when grandparents serve missions.
 Most senior couples who go are strengthened and revitalized by missionary service.
 Through this holy avenue of service, many are sanctified and feel the joy of bringing others to the knowledge of the fulness of the gospel of Jesus Christ.
 Also, through the Family-to-Family Book of Mormon Program, send copies of the Book of Mormon on missions for you with your testimonies enclosed.
   4. Provide leadership by building family togetherness.
 We urge all senior members, when possible, to call their families together.
 Organize them into cohesive units.
 Give leadership to family gatherings.
 Establish family reunions where fellowship and family heritage can be felt and learned.
 Some of the sweetest memories I have are of our own family reunions and gatherings.
 Foster wonderful family traditions which will bind you together eternally.
 In doing so, we can create a bit of heaven right here on earth within individual families.
 After all, eternity will be but an extension of righteous family life.
   5. Accept and fulfill Church callings.
 We trust that all senior members who possibly can will accept callings in the Church and fulfill them with dignity.
 I am grateful to personally know brethren who are in their seventies and eighties who are serving as bishops and branch presidents.
 How we need the counsel and influence of you who have walked the pathway of life!
 We all need to hear of your successes and how you have risen above heartache, pain, or disappointment, having become stronger for experiencing them.
 There are rich opportunities for you to serve in most of the organizations of the Church.
 You have the time and solid gospel foundation which enable you to render a great work.
 In so many ways you lead out in faithful service in the Church.
 We thank you for all that you have done and pray that the Lord will strengthen you to do more.
   6. Plan for your financial future.
 As you move through life toward retirement and the decades which follow, we invite all of our senior members to plan frugally for the years following full-time employment.
 Let us avoid unnecessary debt.
 We also advise caution in cosigning financial notes, even with family members, when retirement income might be jeopardized.
 Be even more cautious in advancing years about "get-rich" schemes, mortgaging homes, or investing in uncertain ventures.
 Proceed cautiously so that the planning of a lifetime is not disrupted by one or a series of poor financial decisions.
 Plan your financial future early; then follow the plan.
   7. Render Christlike service.
 Christlike service exalts.
 Knowing this, we call upon all senior members who are able to thrust in their sickles in service to others.
 This can be part of the sanctifying process.
 The Lord has promised that those who lose their lives serving others will find themselves.
 The Prophet Joseph Smith told us that we should "wear out our lives" in bringing to pass the Lord's purposes (D&amp;C 123:13).
 Peace and joy and blessings will follow those who render service to others.
 Yes, we commend Christlike service to all, but it is especially sweet in the lives of the elderly.
   8. Stay physically fit, healthy, and active.
 We are thrilled with the efforts being made by so many of the elderly to ensure good health in advancing years.
 We see many walking in the early mornings.
 We hear of others who use exercise equipment in their own homes.
 Some even enter marathons and do remarkably well.
 Still others have swimming programs to keep them fit.
 Until recently our own beloved General Authority emeritus, Joseph Anderson, now in his one hundredth year, would swim a mile every day.
 I am not quite up to that, but I do enjoy a vigorous walk each day, which refreshes me.
 How we love to see our elderly remain vigorous and active!
 Through keeping active, both the mind and the body function better.
 One stake president reported that one of his members went waterskiing on his eightieth birthday.

 To those who have lost your spouses, we should also like to express our love.
 Sometimes there is for some of you a feeling of uselessness and aloneness